• Home

 A pumpkin can be used in so many ways, it is so much more than just a Halloween decoration!

-Easy Vegetable Risotto
+Easy Pumpkin Risotto

 A risotto can be made with most vegetables and so of course the pumpkin is no exception.
 I used a 750g slice from my pumpkin to make the risotto.
 I used basmati rice but you can use risotto – arborio rice – or long grain rice instead.
 Check that the rice is soft and cooked before adding back the pumpkin.
 Be prepared to add a little more stock as required.